pedrotorreao/DSA/DataStructures/Stack/README.md

 | :------: | :----: | :-------: | :------: | :--: |
 |   O(n)   |  O(n)  |   O(1)    |   O(1)   | O(1) |

-\*In case you want to access the first stack item.
+\*In case you want to access the bottom stack item.

 ### Space Complexity